A fun fall DIY project to decorate your shelves and tables.

 Finished Size | 3.5″ diameter

-Buying pumpkin decorations at the store is expensive.
+It’s expensive to buy pumpkin decorations at the store.
 Make a few of our mini crochet pumpkins with scraps of yarn you probably already have in your stash.

 About this Pattern